EXPERT PROMPTING MASTERCLASS

 Why constraints work:

-- They eliminate the obvious/generic options
+- They eliminate obvious/generic options

 - They create novel combinations